herms14/Format-Disks/README.md

 # Initialize Disks inside a Azure Windows VM using Terraform

-This is a simple terraform module to initialize and format disks in a Azure VM using a powershell/bash script deployed through a custom script extension
+This is a simple terraform module to initialize and format disks in a existing Azure VM using a powershell/bash script deployed through a custom script extension

 > Disclaimer: Only Windows VM works for now